 Fabrication Training

 D. Noncash Gifts to the University Noncash gifts to the university are added to inventory upon formal acceptance by the University Development Office.
 The value of such items is an appraised or fair market value as provided by the donor.
 The official acceptance of all gifts on behalf of the university is governed by the University of Texas System Board of Regents Rules and Regulations Series 60101 and UT System System-wide Policy UTS138 Gift Acceptance Procedures.

+Contact the University Development Office at giftoperations@austin.utexas.edu to report nonmonetary gifts to the university.

-E. Equipment Transferred to the University There are two types of equipment transfers that come into the university.
+E. Equipment Transferred to the University Two types of equipment transfers come into the university.

 Interagency Transfers, or transfers from another state agency such as Texas Department of Transportation, University of Texas M.D.
 Anderson, Texas Tech University, etc., to The University of Texas at Austin.

-Transfers in from a Non-Texas State Agency, or private institution, such as Stanford University or Baylor University.
-These transfers usually occur as a result of a principle investigator (PI) coming to the university or for equipment that is not being received by the University Development Office.
+Transfers in from a Non-Texas State Agency or private institution, such as Stanford University or Baylor University.
+These transfers usually occur as a result of a principal investigator (PI) coming to the university or for equipment that is not being received by the University Development Office.

-The transferring entity must send a property transfer receipt form for the property manager to sign signifying receipt of the item(s).
-Once the transfer has been confirmed by the receiving department, the property manager signs the form , retains a copy for university records, and returns the form to the sending entity.
-Once the transfer has been approved by the property manager, the department needs to send the tagging information to Inventory Services within the 10 or 30 day timeline depending on the ownership of the item(s).

-F. Tagging Departments must affix a barcode numbered property tag to the property (or assign an inventory number for intangible or art items) and submit the required information to Inventory Services at INVselftag@austin.utexas.edu for processing within 30 days of paying for the capitalized or controlled item.
-If the property is U.S. Government-owned, then it must be tagged and the information received by Inventory Services within 10 days of acquiring the property.
+The transferring entity must send a property transfer receipt form for the property manager to sign, signifying receipt of the item(s).
+Once the receiving department has confirmed the transfer, the property manager signs the form , retains a copy for university records, and returns the form to the sending entity.
+Once the property manager has approved the transfer, the department needs to send the tagging information to Inventory Services within 30 days of receipt of the equipment.
+F. Tagging Departments must affix a barcode numbered property tag to the property (or assign an inventory number for intangible or art items) and submit the required information to Inventory Services at INVselftag@austin.utexas.edu for processing within 30 days of receipt of equipment.
+If the property is government-owned, it must be tagged, and the required information should be submitted to Inventory Services within ten (10) days of acquiring the property.
+After receiving tag information from the department, Inventory Services will update the property records within ten (10) business days, excluding the fiscal year-end period when the property system is not operational.

-Office of Sponsored Projects Central Receiving
+Additionally, affix a Federal or Property of U.S. Government Tag in conjunction with the university barcode tag for any assets that meet controlled or capital thresholds.

+Affix a UT seal blank tag for items below the capital thresholds and not categorized as Controlled Class Codes or fall below the 500-4999.99 value to help identify equipment as UT property.
+The blank tag also helps to deter theft and avoid confusion as to whether an item was missed during the initial tag process and is also accepted by surplus properties.
+Please refer to the Tagging Equipment Guide for more information.

+If an inventory tag is worn out, illegible, or missing from an inventoried item, a new tag must be affixed to the asset.
+A tag update will need to be provided to Inventory Services so that the inventory record can be updated.